weiks/quarters-docs/docs/sdk/unity.md

 - only one account is currently supported by API, hence Get Accounts and Account balance calls are working with first returned account
 - a post authorization calls can be called at any time.
 There is no need for calling API in any order.
 Example: After Authorizing session
 GetAccountBalance can be called right away without need of calling GetUserDetail -> GetAccounts -> GetAccountBalance.

 #####
+0.10.0
+- Web view support
+- Authorize and Transfer requests can now be done within the app through webview, not external browser (Supported platforms, iOS, Android, Unity Editor on MacOS)
+- Optional forceExternalBrowser added to Authorize and Transfer calls (false by default)

+#####

+#####
 0.9.0